-Trip report coming soon!
+Detailed trip report coming soon!

 An interactive, detailed map of the route can be found here and I’ve provided a detailed description of the route below.

-From Denali it’s a relatively short ride (65 miles and 2k of elev gain) down the Parks Highway to Hurricane Gulch, where I will wave down the Hurricane Turn train.
-Although I typically prefer human-powered travel, I’m excited about this train!
+From Denali it was a relatively short ride (65 miles and 2k of elev gain) down the Parks Highway to Hurricane Gulch, where I waved down the Hurricane Turn train.
+Although I typically prefer human-powered travel, the train was awesome!
 It is one of the last flagstop trains in North America, and is often used by locals accessing backcountry cabins up the Indian River Valley.
 It has open-air cars, dogs and kids milling about, and it stops whenever someone flags it down.
-I’ll hop off the train at Gold Creek, which is accessible only by rail, and begin my last float of the journey: 40 miles down the Susitna River from Gold Creek to Talkeetna.
-I walked on sections of the frozen Susitna during the 2017 Iditasport, and it’s another area I’m eager to see in a different season.
+I hopped off the train in Talkeetna and then headed for Anchorage, now in the final days of my trip.

 I rode into Anchorage on a sunny July day, thrilled with my accomplishment but also ready to take a little break from the bike. 🙂 My husband and daughter had flown in to meet me as I finished my journey, and hugging them after three weeks away was one of the highlights of my adventure.